Before They Can Drive a Taxi, London's Cabbies Have To Commit the City To Memory in a Rigorous Test Called the Knowledge - Slashdot

 Firefighters do too (Score:2)

-Personal Experience (Score:4, Interesting)
+Personal Experience (Score:5, Insightful)

 I was in London last year, and used Uber extensively.
 Most of the time it worked out fine, but there were a few spectacular failures.
 In particular, a ride to Kensington Palace dropped us off at a point that was more than a half hour's walk from the Palace.
 As we walked, we passed an intersection that was only a few hundred yards from the Palace entrance.
 I'm pretty sure a real cab driver would have dropped us at the closest point.